simon-mo/vllm-community-dashboard/docs/perf.md

 - Latency of vllm.
-  - Metric: mean end-to-end latency (ms)
+  - Metric: median end-to-end latency (ms).
+We use median as it is more stable than mean when outliers occur.
   - Input length: 32 tokens.
   - Output length: 128 tokens.